tshepang/blog/content/projects with excellent documentation.md

 -   The [introductory tutorial of GNU Emacs] (looks a lot better when run from within Emacs), is written in a very gentle and careful way;
-    it\'s among the best tutorials I\'ve seen.
-Same applies to [the Emacs manual], which I\'m tempted to call the best I\'ve read yet.
+    it's among the best tutorials I've seen.
+Same applies to [the Emacs manual], which I'm tempted to call the best I've read yet.
     It really, really goes into painstaking detail, and seems to have been written by professional technical writers.
 -   [CPython] - this is quite massive, so although quality is generally